 Brennan Fleet Management Services deliver custom-built forklift fleet management programs that are personalized for a fleet of any budget.
 This provides your company with complete control and flexibility.
 Brennan Equipment Services focuses on your fleet so you can focus on your business.
 At Brennan Equipment Services, our two main goals for our Fleet Management Service are to optimize your fleet and minimize cost.

 Did you know that most companies are unsure of their total material handling costs?
-This cost is necessary to know because only 20% of forklifts’ cost over its lifetime are actually associated with purchasing.
-Brennan Equipment Services has found that the bulk of spending actually comes later in damage, repairs and training.
+This cost is necessary to know because only 20% of a forklift’s cost over its lifetime is actually associated with purchasing.
+Brennan Equipment Services has found that the bulk of spending actually comes later in damage, repairs, and training.

 Enterprise fleet management is the process of managing commercial motor vehicles and other transportation machinery.
 This is a procedure that often branches off of the foundation of a company’s logistics and supply chain operation.
 During the fleet management process, a manager performs a very important series of vehicle tracking and compliance reporting tasks.
 It’s a comprehensive and timely process to pull off, but it is extremely vital.
 When successfully executed, a fleet management procedure can save your operation a lot of money on fixed and variable costs.

 In order to ensure compliance with your vehicle fleet, you’ll need to follow a very important action protocol, which includes these important steps:

 Each vehicle within the fleet goes through a series of safety and emissions inspection tests.
 During this step, a technician will assess the brakes, motor, headlights, tail lights, and all other components of the vehicle.
 This ensures that the vehicle is in a safe condition to operate.